-The overall trend for acute hepatitis B cases in the EU/EEA has shown a steady decline from 2012-2021.
-The decrease is most likely related to national hepatitis B vaccination programmes [10].
-For both acute and chronic cases, a steeper decline in rates of new diagnoses was seen in 2020 and 2021 compared to the trajectory in earlier years.
-This may be the result of a combination of changes in healthcare seeking behaviours and testing practices during the COVID-19 pandemic.
+The overall trend for acute hepatitis B cases in the EU/EEA has shown a steady decline from 2012 to 2020, although with a steeper decline in 2020 relative to the trajectory in earlier years.
+This is followed by a slight increase in 2021.
+The long-term decrease is most likely related to national hepatitis B vaccination programmes [10].
+The steeper decline in rates of new diagnoses in 2020 may be the result of a combination of changes in healthcare seeking behaviours and testing practices during the COVID-19 pandemic.
 For acute cases, changes in behaviours and reduced sexual contact patterns may also have resulted in a reduction of new infections.
+The slight increase seen in the rate in 2021 relative to 2020 may be due to healthcare-seeking patterns and risk behaviours starting to return to pre-pandemic levels.